kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    ![PullRequest](./assets/release-PR.png)

-2. If `pre-release-pr-image-guard` fails ask owners to change PR-XXX images of the components to the master version.
+2. If `pre-release-pr-image-guard` fails, ask the owners to change PR-XXX images of the components to the master version.

    > **CAUTION:** Never use `/test all` as it might run tests that you do not want to execute.